kartik-venugopal/aural-player/README.md

 Per my brief testing, the latest *release* version of Aural Player (v2.2.0) does not run at all on macOS Big Sur.

-But, I have a working development build that runs on Big Sur; please get it from [here](https://github.com/maculateConception/aural-player/releases/tag/2.3.0_dev), noting that this release has minor UI issues, but is generally functional.
+But, I have a working development build that runs on Big Sur; please get it from [here](https://github.com/maculateConception/aural-player/releases/tag/2.3.0_dev), noting that this pre-release build has minor UI issues, but is generally functional.
 I will try to get a stable release out later this month or next month.

 PS - If someone is able to get the v2.2.0 app bundle working on Big Sur, I'd appreciate you letting me know !